 Assessing Distance Learners.
-Maryland's Distance Learning Assessment Policy was developed in conjunction with Maryland Literacy Works Assessment Policy and Guidelines.
+Maryland's Distance Learning Assessment Policy was developed in conjunction with DLLR's Basic Skills and English Language Assessments Policy.
 CASAS or TABE assessments are used to pre- and post-test MD i-Pathways distance learners.
 Assessments are conducted in-person at DLLR-funded local programs throughout the state; learners select the program that is most convenient for them.
 Assessments are proctored and scored by the local program Intake Assessment Specialist.

-Learners must achieve a CASAS C or D reading pre-test scale score of 239 or higher and a CASAS C or D math scale score of 226 or a TABE Level A reading and math pre-test scores to be considered for MD i-Pathways Distance Learning.
-It is recommended that they should also be administered the GED ReadyTM to provide further instructional guidance and practice with the $GED^{\mathbb{R}}$ test's format.
+Learners must achieve a CASAS C or D reading pre-test scale score of 239 or higher and a CASAS C or D math scale score of 226 or a TABE Level D or A reading pre-test score of 567 and math pre-test scores of 565 to be considered for MD i-Pathways Distance Learning.
+It is recommended that they should also be administered the GED Ready® to provide further instructional guidance and practice with the GED® test's format.
 GED ReadyTM results shall be entered into the LACES database by the local program.
 Entry screening is conducted by each local grantee's Intake Assessment Specialist.
 When learners reach the on-line clock hours required for post-testing, the MD i-Pathways Coordinator shall notify the Intake/Assessment Specialist who then administers the appropriate post-test.
 Distance learners are post-tested after 70-100 proxy contact hours.
 This is consistent with the amount of instructional time between pre- and post-test for all adult learners in Maryland programs.
 The standards for rare, post-testing time exceptions and documentation are the same as those which apply to traditional learners.